Dick Grayson: DC Rebirth

 Starting with the DC Rebirth relaunch in 2016, Dick returned to being Nightwing with his black and blue costume, his Spyral contacts having wiped all global evidence of his dual identity and the bomb removed from Damian.
 He uses his new skills and expertise in espionage moving forward.
 Nightwing is prominently featured in two Rebirth books: the fourth volume of Nightwing, his solo book, and Titans, where Dick teams up with the other original Teen Titans after Wally West returns to the universe; through Wally, Dick remembers events of his life before Flashpoint and The New 52.
 After the Titans are forcibly disbanded by the Justice League, Dick creates a new Titans team after the rupture of the Source Wall consisting of Donna Troy, Raven, Steel (Natasha Irons), Beast Boy, and Miss Martian.

 In his solo book, Dick is paired with a vigilante named Raptor and the two plan to bring down the Court of Owls from the inside.
 Barbara criticizes Dick's willingness to trust him and does not agree with his methods.
 Though Raptor seemed willing to play by Dick's rules of not killing, he tricks Dick into agreeing to a plan that results in the deaths of all of the Parliament of Owls in Sydney.
 After knocking Dick out, Raptor goes to Gotham and kidnaps Bruce during a conference.
 Nightwing confronts him alone in the ruins of a circus in Paris.
 Raptor reveals that he grew up in the circus as a child and fell in love with Dick's mother, Mary, as they stole from the rich and powerful in Paris.
 Raptor watched over Dick in the shadows as he grew up, and developed a hatred for Bruce Wayne as he represented everything he and Mary were against and felt it was dishonoring her memory to have Dick raised by him.
 Dick defeats Raptor and rescues Bruce in time.

-After joining forces with the pre-Flashpoint Superman to defeat the latest attack of Doctor Destiny, Dick contemplates checking out Bludhaven, based on Superman's reference to how the pre-Flashpoint Grayson acted as the city's guardian for a time, and ultimately decides to go there.
+After joining forces with the pre-Flashpoint Superman to defeat the latest attack of Doctor Destiny, Dick contemplates checking out Blüdhaven, based on Superman's reference to how the pre-Flashpoint Grayson acted as the city's guardian for a time, and ultimately decides to go there.
 While there he meets a supervillain rehabilitation group called the Run-Offs, all of which were villains he and Batman defeated in the past.
 He finds that most of them are being framed for crimes around the area and works with them to find the true culprits.
 After solving the case and clearing their names, Dick begins dating their leader Shawn Tsang, known as the former criminal the Defacer.
 Shawn is kidnapped by Professor Pyg after Dick discovers she might be pregnant with his child, and he teams up with Damian to track Pyg down and rescue her.
 After Shawn is revealed not to be pregnant, she ultimately breaks up with Dick, who focuses his efforts on taking down criminals such as Blockbuster, the returning Raptor, the Judge, and Wyrm.